Matthew Gibney: Bishop of Perth

 In January 1887, Gibney was consecrated as Bishop of Perth.
 His episcopate was marked by a number of poor investment decisions as the diocese purchased shops, offices, houses, and a hotel in Perth as well as a newspaper, exerting editorial influence by banning the publication of horse racing information, which led to the paper's eventual demise.
 As the diocese's debts mounted, Gibney was forced to resign in May 1910.
 During his episcopate he was closely involved with the founding of the Beagle Bay Aboriginal community north of Broome, along with what eventually became St John of God Health Care.

 Gibney died of cancer on 22 June 1925 and was buried in St Mary's Cathedral in Perth.

 Exhumation

 During restoration work in the cathedral from 2003 to 2006, the brick and plaster crypt containing the coffins of Gibney and Bishop Martin Griver were discovered by archaeologists under the floorboards of the cathedral.

+Popular culture

+He was played by John Fernside in The Glenrowan Affair (1951).